carblue/acos5/README.md

 Help wanted from users of an EVO card or CryptoMate EVO:
-As I stated several times, my hardware, a CryptoMate EVO cryptographic USB Token seems to be buggy, or the underlying software: Recurrent it stops to work, seems to need a reset?
+My hardware, a CryptoMate EVO cryptographic USB Token seems to be buggy, or the underlying software: Recurrent it stops to work, seems to need a reset?
 Reports from EVO users might help to isolate the problem.